Pacsfury/ZigVM/README.md

 # ZigVM
-Another simple stack-based virtual machine, this time written in Zig
+Developing nother simple stack-based virtual machine, this time written in Zig to learn more about VMs and the language.